WHY THERE IS NO SUCH THING AS “ADDICTION” –

 Part – but not the most important – of the deconstruction and invalidated status of the fictional, constructed condition “addiction” is the status of the “disease” or “hijacked brain” fiction of problem substance use, invalidated by all lines of relevant evidence yet, like the odd, decades-old, and countertherapeutic prescriptions of a religious subculture, forming the dominant influence on use of resources and “treatment” approaches for a compulsive behavior – over the same period that national substance use epidemics have progressively worsened.

-a surrealistic and lethal hijacking of the public mind by lucrative fictions that on examination were never supported by research or evidence – it is revealing and important to point to and use discrepancies, tears in the Matrix, unraveling of the cloak of false authority and legitimacy that protects controlling industries and institutions from accountability and scrutiny while public health epidemics worsen under their care.
+a surrealistic and lethal hijacking of the public mind by fictions that on examination were never supported by research or evidence – it is revealing and important to point to and use discrepancies, rips in the Matrix, to unravel the sheen of false authority and legitimacy that protects controlling industries and institutions from accountability and scrutiny while public health epidemics worsen under their care.

-So the unguarded, fundamentally invalidating remarks by past Obama Surgeon General Vivek Murtha that belie, contradict the fictional “chronic brain disease” model are notable, important, insightful, incriminating, and a revealing rip, an unraveling of the Matrix.
+So the unguarded, fundamentally invalidating remarks by Surgeon General Vivek Murthy that belie, contradict the fictional “chronic brain disease” model are notable, important, insightful, incriminating, and a revealing rip, an unraveling of the Matrix.

 His relevant comments begin at about 4:00 into this PBS News Hour video.